 His Spirit will bring conviction over sin to His children, He will draw us to Himself and show us what we need to make right.
 But within that, there is great hope and grace.
 It is not a ruthless, condemning voice.
 It is not the lies and heaping on of guilt that the enemy will attempt to wreak havoc over us.
 Step away from that dark cloud and into God’s light and truth.

 God arms us with the sword, the Word of God, to stand against the enemy’s lies.
-He equips us with strength, wisdom, and discernment through His own Spirit to stay strong in the battle.
+He equips us with strength, wisdom, and discernment through His own Spirit to stay strong in the real battle of spiritual warfare.
 He invites us to spend time in His Presence, through prayer and worship, pressing in to know Him more.

 As we grow to know God’s Truth more and more, understanding what is real, we also grow to know more what is false.
 We’re able to quickly discern when something’s not right.
 We are stronger to stand against it in the powerful name of Jesus.
 He never leaves us to fend for ourselves in a dark world, but reminds us He is constantly with us, fighting for us, even when we cannot see.

 God fills us with strength, wisdom, and discernment through His own Spirit to stay strong in the battle.
 He never leaves us to fend for ourselves and fight in our own strength.
 We need His fresh filling every day, we need the empowerment that only He can offer.
 Every believer has the gift of God’s Spirit dwelling within them.
-The same power that raised Lazarus from the dead, parted the sea, broke open prison doors, and caused the lame to walk, is the same powerful Spirit still alive and at work within us today.
+The same power that raised Lazarus from the dead, parted the sea, broke open prison doors, and caused the lame to walk, is the same powerful Spirit still alive and at work within us today, allowing us to stand firm in the presence of spiritual warfare.

 “But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.”
 (Acts 1:8).